ajs17/memills/content/people/mills-edward-hallock-1819-family/features/me-mills.md

 {{% mefig "1936-06-20-ithaca-journal" "300" /%}}

-Two articles in the Jul 14, 1934 (page 3) and Nov 20, 1934 (page  5) issues of The Ithaca Journal tell of $135 in cash being stolen from M. E. Mills while Emily "was at lunch."
-Despite the information being publicly available, I have chosen not to republish it here out of respect to any descendents of those accused.

 As noted in other histories, Jessie Brewer took over the store at the same location, running it under her name primarily as a notions store with a lending library in the back, and no groceries.

 {{% mefig "me-mills/brewer-ad" "400" /%}}